postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 Most modern deployments use containers which are added as load on the app increases, and removed as the load decreases.
 This is called dynamic horizontal scaling, and it's an effective way to adapt to changing traffic patterns of a regular application.

-This is the most important rule of any system: the number of clients can change at any time, and the system must adapt.
+Arguably the most important rule of any system is: the number of clients can change at any time, and the system must adapt.

 #### Load Balancer